 As you are done creating the form and the required pages, you can now test if it is working.
-Load the page and upload a demo product with product name, description and image or any other mandatory fields.
+Load the page and upload a demo product with the product name, description, image, or any other mandatory fields.

 After submission, please go to wp-admin > products and check if the product is created and all the information is updated.

 If yes, good!
-Now you can additionally test if it can be edited by opening the same product from the Dashboard page you created by clicking Edit button and adding or changing details of the product and then going to the backend again to check the details.
+Now you can additionally test if it can be edited by opening the same product from the Dashboard page you created by clicking the Edit button, adding or changing the details of the product, and then going to the backend again to check the details.

 You can add conditional logic for enabling or disabling menu items if the user is not logged in to your side for this product submission frontend.
 This will require some coding with your theme and developing your skills.